biosp4rk/mzmr/readme.txt

 -----------
 5. Palettes
 -----------
-You can randomize the colors of tilesets, enemies, and beams.
+You can randomize the colors of tilesets, enemies, Samus, and beams.
 This works by changing the hue of each palette (much like rotating a color wheel).
 You can specify the hue rotation range, between 0-180 degrees.
 For each palette, the hue is randomly rotated clockwise or counter-clockwise by a random amount within the range.

 -------
 6. Misc